herry13/smartfrog-lang/ocaml/README.md

 # SmartFrog Language Compiler in OCaml

-This parser is the implementation of the formal semantic of core subset of [SmartFrog](http://smartfrog.org) (SF) language in OCaml.
+This compiler is the implementation of the formal semantic of core subset of [SmartFrog](http://smartfrog.org) (SF) language in OCaml.
 The supported features are:

 - Basic values (Boolean, Number, String, Null, Vector)
 - Component (object)